bbauska/webdev-G4G/08-aiImageGenerator/README.md

     Style GANs</a></li>
 </ul>

-We've covered the AI tutuorial which is important for developing intelligent systems and helps in making the perfect balance of simplicity and capability.
+<p>We've covered the AI tutuorial which is important for developing intelligent systems
+and helps in making the perfect balance of simplicity and capability.</p>